lanaaab/IOT_Voice_Activation/README.md

 The wake word detection is powered by a neural network, while Google's speech-to-text service processes user commands, ensuring a seamless and responsive experience.

 ## Features:
-* Activate the product via the wake word "Marvin"
+* Activate the product via the wake word "Marvin".
 * Turn the light on/off via voice command.
 * Change the color and brightness of the light via voice command.
 * Hear back the weather and time by sound.